 One says that energy independence occurs when the country produces more energy than it consumes.
 By that definition, the U.S. achieved energy independence in April 2019.

 The U.S. Energy Information Administration releases a monthly report tracking energy statistics.
 According to that report, the U.S. produced 7.918 quadrillion Btu in November 2020.
-(A Btu is a measurement of energy consistent with the amount of heat required to raise the temperature of a pound of water by 1 degree Fahrenheit.)
+(A British thermal unit, or btu, is a measurement of energy consistent with the amount of heat required to raise the temperature of a pound of water by 1 degree Fahrenheit.)
 In that same month, the U.S. consumed 7.603 quadrillion Btu.

 Some experts prefer a different definition of energy independence: no energy imports.
 Here, the U.S. doesn’t have to rely on other countries or be subject to global market disruptions.
 It’s independent from the global market.
 By this definition, the U.S. is far from achieving energy independence.
 The Energy Information Administration’s monthly report shows that the U.S. imported 1.598 quadrillion Btu in November 2020.

 But if the U.S. is producing more energy than it consumes, why is it importing energy?

 Well, much of the energy the U.S. produces is exported to other countries.
 Of the 7.918 quadrillion Btu the U.S. produced in November 2020, it exported 1.958 quadrillion.
 This left the country short of the 7.603 Btu Americans consumed that month, so energy was imported to make up the difference.

 So why does the U.S. export so much energy?